Adeyera16/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a script that changes the owner of the file to the user
+This is a script that creates an empty file